kwadjooe/security-learning/working with whois.md

 marketplace search --> to search for various module

 marketplace search <module name> --> to search for a specific module
-marketplace install <module name>  --> to install a specific module
+marketplace install <module path>  --> to install a specific module
+modules load <module name or path>  --> to load the module
+info  --> to get info about the module
+options set source  --> to set source
+run  --> to run the module once the source is set